raw-labs/das-server-python-mock/README.md

-# My gRPC Project
+# Python DAS gRPC Server

-This is a sample gRPC Python service that:
+This is a DAS gRPC Python service that implements a mock DAS server.

-1. Fetches `.proto` files from remote URLs (defined in `config.yaml`).
-2. Generates Python gRPC stubs.
-3. Implements a mock service.

 ## Quickstart